e99h2121/gitbook-gooddesign/README.md

 "Good Design"
 =======

-This is the summary of my personal study among recent article from each news.
+This is the summary of my personal study among recent topics from each news articles.
 Now this document is focusing that several kind of the themes of the recent news.

 - Design
 - Security